Maceo Parker's Most Memorable Hip-Hop Moments

 "Heartz of Men," 1996

 It's a testament to Parker's greatness that his work was not only sampled two of the most revered artists in hip-hop history, but that use of it appeared on both of their most acclaimed albums.
 "Up for the Down Stroke" also appeared as the basis for 2Pac's "Heartz of Men" from 1996's All Eyez On Me.
 But, unless you heard Parker's original, you would never guess both tracks stemmed from the same song.
-It's also notable here that the song's other sample comes from Prince who, while Parker's joined him several times on stage over the past two decades, never finished and officially released a proper collaboration on record together.
+It's also notable here that the song's other sample comes from Prince who, while Parker's joined him several times on stage over the past two decades, wasn't able to properly collaborate with him until 1999's Rave Un2 the Joy Fantastic.

 Busta Rhymes -